 February 2020 – Product Launch

-AMPAK Company, Inc. was reported to launch a range of encapsulated ingredients for the baking industry which comprises, sorbic acid, sodium bicarbonate, malic acid, fumaric acid, citric acid, calcium propionate, and ammonium bicarbonate which extends the functionality of enhancing flavors among others.
+AMPAK Company, Inc. was reported to launch a range of encapsulated ingredients for the baking industry, comprising sorbic acid, sodium bicarbonate, malic acid, fumaric acid, citric acid, calcium propionate, and ammonium bicarbonate which extends the functionality of enhancing flavors among others.
 This new line of products has been launched to enable modern bakeries to provide bespoke baking solutions.

 August 2020 – Acquisition

 A Canada-based custom flavor designer Foodarom was reported to be acquired by Glanbia Nutritionals, which is a wholly-owned subsidiary of Glanbia.
 The former has been reported to offer a range of solutions for texture improvements, bitter blockers, and sweetness enhancements, as well as masking agents, alcohol smoothers, and mouthfeel enhancers, along with a flavor library that constitutes 15,000 recipes with applications of both liquid and powder nature.

-Besides the need for catering to the increasing food demand for the global population the flavor enhancers also find application in feed industries to impart the desirable olfactive notes that acts as the appetent for the feed and aids in the growth of a wide range of farm animals which is inclusive of fish as well.
-This aspect too is expected to contribute to the healthy growth of the flavor enhancer market.
+Besides the need for catering to the increasing food demand for the global population, flavor enhancers also find application in feed industries to impart the desirable olfactive notes that acts as the appetent for the feed and aid in the growth of a wide range of farm animals which is inclusive of fish as well.
+This aspect, too, is expected to contribute to the healthy growth of the flavor enhancer market.